Tomato and Goats' Cheese Galettes

 Make the pastry and chill for 30 minutes in the fridge.

 Meanwhile, you need to skin the tomatoes, so pour boiling water over them and leave for exactly 1 minute before draining and slipping off the skins (protect your hands with a cloth if they are too hot).
+You can watch how to do this in our Cookery School Video on this page.
 Next, on a lightly floured surface, roll out the pastry very thinly to 1/8 inch (3 mm), cut out six 6 inch (15 cm) discs and place these on the baking sheets.
 Now scatter the large basil leaves over the pastry, tearing them first if they're very large.

 Pre-heat the oven to gas mark 7, 425°F (220°C).